Rodrigo Báez

-Rodrigo Báez is a Paraguayan footballer forward.
+Rodrigo Daniel Báez Acosta (born 23 November 1994) is a Paraguayan professional footballer who plays as a midfielder for 29 de Setiembre.

 Club career

 On 16 January 2012, Báez reached a five-year deal with Chilean powerhouse Colo-Colo, which bought the 50% rights for a US$300.000 fee.
 However, two weeks later he returned to his country, joining on loan to Deportivo Capiatá — after being on trial with coach Ivo Basay — to finish his studies.

 After completing his loan spell and studies, he returned to Colo-Colo on 20 December.

 In June 2014, he joined Primera B (second-tier) side Deportes La Serena on loan, where played all matches of the 2014–15 season with the IV Region of Coquimbo-based team.

 On 18 May 2015, it was reported that he returned to Colo-Colo and joined the pre-season and began to train with the first adult team under coach José Luis Sierra on the head, to face the season.
+However, he was loaned to Deportivo Santaní in his homeland and Iberia in the Chilean second level the next year.